ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 2. Compared to [#295](https://github.com/ghc-proposals/ghc-proposals/pull/295), this proposal is a compromise which allows for incremental addoption.

 3. Rebuilding the module system from scratch.
-This properly requires a new version of Haskell.
+This properly requires a new version of Haskell, which would cause a fork between old and new developers of the language.

+4. Doing nothing.
+We fell like this is unsatisfactory, for the reasons given in the motivation.

 ## Unresolved Questions

-1. The choice of seperator.
+1. The choice of separator.
 I have chosen `:` mostly as a starting point but other operators could be chosen.
    Using the `::` seperator might be a soloution, but is problematic with types. `A::B :: C` is less clear than `A:B :: C`, and `A:a : []` not much worse than `A::a : []`.
 In a normal file `::` is used more than `:`.
-   Choosing `.` as the seperator seems to create a lot of edge cases when working with modules and namespaces.
+   Choosing `.` as the separator seems to create a lot of edge cases when working with modules and namespaces.

    ```haskell
    import Data.Set